JalisoCSP/new-machine/README.md

 Happy to take tips on how to do this a bit more seemlessly!

+* Following me on Twitter: [@JalisoCSP](https://twitter.com/JalisoCSP)
-Check out my personal site: https://craigpetterson.co.uk
+* Check out my personal site: https://craigpetterson.co.uk

-Following me on Twitter: [@JalisoCSP](https://twitter.com/JalisoCSP)
+* Check out my dotfiles: https://github.com/JalisoCSP/dotfiles

 ---